SmartBear/readyapi4j/modules/samples/maven-plugin/README.md

 # Swagger Assert4j Maven Plugin Samples

-This module contains a number [sample recipes](src/test/resources/recipes) in JSON format that are executed via the maven-plugin as defined in the pom.xml using one of the RunSamplesLocally or RunSampleRemotely profiles.
+This module contains [sample recipes](src/test/resources/recipes) in JSON format that are executed via the Maven plugin as defined in the pom.xml using one of the RunSamplesLocally or RunSampleRemotely profiles.

 You can run these samples using the local execution engine with